StealtherThreat/SolusJS/README.md

 }

 export async function onload() {
+    // called when module is loaded.
 }

 export async function onloadstale() {
+    // called when trying to load module again when it is already loaded.
 }

 export async function ondestroy() {
+    // called when module is destroying.
 }
 ```
 The functions present inside multiple modules can have same names.
 The uniqueness is only required at module level.